Designs in finite classical polar spaces: Introduction

 This naturally leads us to the following full adaption of the notion of a design to polar spaces.
 A \emph{$t$-$(r, k, \lambda)_Q$ design} is a set $D$ of $k$-dimensional subspaces of the ambient polar space $\mathcal{Q}$ of type $Q$ such that every $t$-dimensional subspace of $\mathcal{Q}$ is incident with exactly $\lambda$ elements (called \emph{blocks}) of $D$.
 A design with $\lambda = 1$ is called \emph{Steiner system}.
 The $\lambda$-regular systems with regard to the $(t-1)$-spaces form the special case $k = r$.

-Apart from well-known cases, hitherto only a few designs of strength $t\geq 2$ have been known.
+Apart from the elementary cases of trivial designs and designs coming from Latin-Greek halvings, hitherto only very few concrete constructions of designs in polar spaces of strength $t\geq 2$ have been known.
 De Bruyn and Vanhove (2012) constructed designs with parameters $2$-$(3,3,2)_{\Omega(3)}$ and $2$-$(3,3,2)_{\Omega^-(2)}$, and showed the non-existence of $2$-$(3,3,2)_{\Sp(3)}$ design~\cite{DeBruyn2021}.
 In the sequel, Bamberg and Lansdown \cite{bamberg2018,lansdown2020} constructed $2$-$(3,3,(q+1)/2)_{\Omega(q)}$ designs for $q\in\{5,7,11\}$.
 Non-existence results for Steiner systems in polar spaces have been shown in \cite{Schmidt-Weiss-2022}, see Theorem~\ref{thm:schmidtweiss}.
-By the recent result~\cite{weiss2023nontrivial}, nontrivial $t$-$(r,k,\lambda)_Q$ designs exist for all values of $t$ and all types $Q$, provided that $k > \frac{21}{2} t$ and $r$ is large enough.
+By the recent non-constructive result~\cite{Weiss-2025-DCC93[4]:971-981}, nontrivial $t$-$(r,k,\lambda)_Q$ designs exist for all values of $t$ and all types $Q$, provided that $k > \frac{21}{2} t$ and $r$ is large enough.